 Different parts of the spice plants are used to add flavour to the dishes.
-For instance, both the seeds and the leaves of the coriander plants are used as spices.
-Hence Indian spices are used in the forms of dried seeds, leaves, flowers, barks, roots, fruits and certain spices are grinded and used in the powder forms.
+Indian spices are used in the forms of dried seeds, leaves, flowers, barks, roots, fruits and certain spices are grinded and used in the powder forms.
 At times a handful of spices are grind together and a paste is made to spice up Indian cuisines.
-As far as seeds are concerned these used in their original forms to enhance the flavors of certain food items.
-The seeds are also the fruits of that particular plant but because of their tiny size they are referred to as seeds.

-Leaves of some plants are used as a flavoring agent.
-These leaves have a distinctive flavour and when added with some other food they lend their flavour making it more tasty and delicious.
-Various leaves are used all over the world for culinary, medicinal and many other uses.
-Some of the commonly used spices which come under the leaf category are: Basil Laurel Leaves, Tejpat, Curry leaves, Peppermint Leaves, Mint Origanum, Parsley, Sage Savory, Rosemary Leaves and others.
+• Leaf Types Spices: Leaves of some plants are used as a flavouring agent that has a distinctive flavour when added to food.
+Some of the commonly used spices which come under the leaf category are Basil, Laurel Leaves, Tejpat, Curry Leaves, Peppermint Leaves, Mint, Parsley, Sage, Savory, Rosemary Leaves and others.

-Some spices constitute the bark of a plant.
-These barks are highly flavoured and impart taste to a certain food item.
-Some spices do not come under any category of seed, fruit etc but yet belong to the family of spices.
-They are also used to impart flavour and taste to the food.
+• Miscellaneous Types Spices: Some spices do not come under any category of seed, fruit, etc but yet belong to the family of spices.
 Some common miscellaneous spices are Black Pepper, Long Pepper, Chabika, Clove, Amchur, Asafoetida, Karpoor, Arrowroot, Musk Mallow and others.